 I left New England in 1976, moved to Colorado to attend graduate school, and procured a degree in counseling psychology.
-Southern Colorado was rich with wilderness and wild mountain ranges and I longed for each weekend when I could partake in the high country and connect with the natural world.
+Southern Colorado was rich with wilderness and high mountains and I longed for each weekend when I could partake in the high country and connect with the natural world.
 The purchase of a professional film camera allowed me to take pictures documenting the beautiful places I had been to and to share them with others.

 After graduate school, I moved back to New England and joined the Adirondack Mountain club.
 I became involved in hiking trail maintenance and in many local environmental issues.
 The next nine years found me exploring the exquisite terrain of the Adirondack Mountains and documenting my exploits with nature on film.

-I spent many long weekends alone in the wilderness, documenting what I felt and perceived and began to create a compilation of my ecological readings, research and observations.
+I spent many long weekends alone in the wilderness, documenting what I felt and perceived and began to create an outline synthesizing the contents of my ecological readings, research and observations.
 Over time, an outline emerged and I decided to document the historical relationship we had fostered with the natural world, how our perceptions about the Earth had changed over time and how we had become an exploitive species.
 Given my psychology background and ecological concerns, a treatise that would take on an understanding of our relationship with nature seemed like an appropriate and meaningful endeavor.

-And so, I began to create the future manuscript that would be called The Passionate Earth: The Evolution of the Human-Nature Relationship.
+And so, I began to create the future manuscript that would be called The Passionate Earth: The Evolution of Our Relationship with the Natural World.
 I started back at the creation of the universe, worked my way forward to the evolution of modern humans and how we evolved to our present state as an unsustainable species and ended this progression on how this development had occurred.
 My objective in doing this was to shed light on how our ecological crisis occurred, how we might reinvent ourselves and become a sustainable species again and live in harmony with the Earth as we had previously done as hunters and gatherers.

-I have more recently become interested in the study of consciousness as it relates to our evolution as a species and that of the universe itself.
 I am committed to making a difference in the world as a result of my writing and concern regarding our present human predicament in relation with nature.
-This endeavor has become a project in itself, The Passionate Earth Project, and has become my primary vision and major focus of my life now.
+I have combined my ecological writings and environmental efforts into an endeavor that I am calling The Passionate Earth Project that includes environmental activism and writing environmental literature.
+The Passionate Earth Project has become my primary vision and major focus of my life now.

 The Process of Conceptualization